Add Greenery to Your Deck or Patio with Planter Decor

-Create indoor and outdoor continuity using planter boxes on your deck or patio.
+Create indoor and outdoor continuity using planter decor on your deck or patio.
 Here are some garden planter pointers for you to consider to add some green to an outdoor living space.

 It is lovely to sit on a deck or patio surrounded by lush plantings.
 You are taken into the space beyond the hardscaping to interesting greenery, and colorful and aromatic flowers.